SaifurRR/Digital-Signal-Processing-Time-Series-Deep-Learning/README.md

 # Time-Series-Deep-Learning

+### 1. Time Sequence Classification Using Deep Learning
+This project shows how to classify sequence data using a long short-term memory (LSTM) network.
+To train a deep neural network to classify sequence data, we use an LSTM network.
+An LSTM network enables you to input sequence data into a network and make predictions based on the individual time steps of the sequence data.
+This project uses the Waveform data set to train the LSTM network to recognize the type of waveform given Time Series data.
+The training data contains Time Series data for four types of waveform.
+Each sequence has three channels and varies in length.

 ### 2. Classify ECG Signals Using Long Short-Term Memory Networks with GPU Acceleration
 This project shows how to build a classifier to detect Atrial Fibrillation in ECG signals using an LSTM network.